ansys/grantami-bomanalytics/doc/source/api/compliance/indicators.rst

 Indicators
 ==========
-[TECHDOCS] The BoM Analytics API determines compliance against an Indicator, which can essentially be thought of as a legislation with a threshold.
-If a substance appears in a certain item either directly or indirectly in a quantity that exceeds that threshold as impacted by the legislation, the item is non-compliant with that Indicator.
-In the case where the legislation defines a per-substance threshold (e.g. RoHS), then this per-substance threshold will be used instead.
+The BoM Analytics API determines compliance against an Indicator, which essentially represents a legislation with a threshold.
+If a substance appears in a certain item, either directly or indirectly, in a quantity that exceeds that threshold, the item is non-compliant with that Indicator.
+In cases where the legislation defines a per-substance threshold (e.g. RoHS), then this per-substance threshold will be used instead.

-Indicators can include a list of legislations, in which case a substance will be impacted by the indicator if it is impacted by one or more legislations included in that legislation.
+Indicators can include a list of legislations, in which case a substance will be impacted by the indicator if it is impacted by one or more legislations included in that indicator.

-However, there are two different types of indicator that compute compliance in slightly different ways.
+There are two different types of indicator, and they compute compliance in slightly different ways.
 It is therefore important to understand the differences between them.
-For more details, please see the 'Granta MI Restricted Substances Reports User Guide' that was supplied with the Restricted Substances Reports Bundle.
+For more details, please see the 'Granta MI Restricted Substances Reports User Guide' supplied with Granta MI Restricted Substances Reports.

 RoHS Indicator